dubwub/dailyhabittracker/README.md

 ## TODO Checklist

-* Am I gonna get rekt by time zones because of the way I store and retrieve dates?
+* Are time zones going to be an issue because of the way I store and retrieve dates?
 Everything is local time